iryl1/RBX_DOCUMENTATIONS/humanoid.md

 same deal as the other docs — no single write, every property goes to its own offset individually.

-> **note:** all offsets are placeholders. dump your own, they shift between updates.

 ### setup